 1. I have tested this recipe with King Arthur Measure for Measure GF and Bob’s Red Mill 1 to 1 GF blend.
 That doesn’t mean others will not work, I just have not tested other flours.

 3. I highly suggest using almond flour and not almond meal.
-Almond meal is more coarse and will make your cake grainy.
+Almond meal is coarser and will make your cake gritty.

-5. This mug cake will keep up to 3 days in an air-tight container, or up to 4 months in the freezer.
+5. This mug cake will keep fresh for up to 2 days in an airtight container.

 SPECIAL NOTE